 · Aduki beans with rice and olive oil (add veggies to taste)

 - Traditional sourdough bread (rye, spelt, Einkorn, buckwheat) or gluten-free crackers with butter, ham, smoked fish, eggs, avocado or raw cheese, plus cup of broth (in the weekend, add spinach, mushrooms and bacon for a delicious brunch)

-- Pancakes or muffins made with nut flours or gluten-free flours (+ eggs or flax/chia as egg replacement - according to your needs, google for sugar-free, gluten-free, egg-free, dairy-free recipes online or simply mix 2 eggs with 4 tablespoons of flour/flakes and bake in pan).
+- Pancakes or muffins made with nut flours or gluten-free flours / flakes (+ eggs or flax/chia as egg replacement - according to your needs, google for sugar-free, gluten-free, egg-free, dairy-free recipes online or simply mix 2 eggs with 4 tablespoons of flour/flakes and bake in pan).
 You can prepare them in advance and freeze.
 Examples:

-· From buckwheat flour plus avocado, tahini, chicken, spinach
+· From oat or buckwheat flour / flakes plus avocado, tahini, chicken, spinach

 · From coconut, chestnut and/or almond flour with fruit and coconut oil